Suggest a Songfact / Artistfact

 The song came under some fire for the line "she breaks just like a little girl," which some listeners felt was disparaging to women.
 This is a very shallow interpretation, however, and rarely taken seriously by Dylan's fans.
 Many of Dylan's songs include put-downs, and sometimes those targets happen to be women.
 Examples include "Like A Rolling Stone" and "Positively 4th Street."

-Joe Cocker, Manfred Mann, Rod Stewart and Richie Havens are among the many artists to cover this song.
+Joe Cocker, Rick Nelson, Rod Stewart and Richie Havens are among the many artists to cover this song.
+Manfred Mann is the only artist besides Dylan to chart with it: Their version topped out at #101 in September 1966; Dylan's version made #33 in October.

 This was not released as a single in the UK.
 Manfred Mann's version hit #10 there in 1966.